Wandiya/easybank-landing-page-master/README.md

 ### Useful resources

-- [Youtube tutorials](https://www.example.com) - This helped me for XYZ reason.
+- [Youtube videos ](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Frontend mentors](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.